05 Nov What You Need To Know About Mouth Cancer

 What You Need To Know About Mouth Cancer

 A cancer that’s rarely mentioned or considered when it comes to good overall health is oral cancer.
 While the topic may get little attention, the American Cancer Society predicts that 51,540 people will get oral cavity or oropharyngeal cancer this year.
 Of those, nearly 20 percent will die.
+Because it’s not a well-known variation of cancer, it’s often ignored or not recognized.
+Only a professional dentist, like those from Tabor Dental Associates in Hendersonville, would be able to identify something wrong in a mouth as it’s very unlikely to be visible to an untrained person, making it all the more deadly to miss regular dental check-ups.

 November is mouth cancer action month.
 Whether the disease runs in your family or you want to be aware of the warning signs, this is the month to visit your Pawleys Island dentist to gather information and learn how to spot and prevent mouth cancer.